RIR360/development/journal/2025/october.md

 ## 10/28/2025
 - Stay calm when the emotional trauma hits you hard.
 - Never stay in the loophole, convince your mind to deal with it later.
+- Talk with yourself, remind your mind that you must keep moving on.